MichelleGlauser/curriculum/_templates/projects.md

 ### Primary Goals
 1. Include the SWBAT/AWBAT in this section.
 Each project's primary learning outcomes should directly reflect the SWBAT for each Topic that is covered with the project.
-For example - the second project for the apprentices is Front End Fundamentals(FEF's).
-FEF should include all the SWABT's for HTML, CSS, Bootstrap, and jQuery. :
+For example - the second project for the apprentices is Front End Fundamentals (FEFs).
+FEFs should include all the SWABTs for HTML, CSS, Bootstrap, and jQuery. :

 ## HTML & CSS
 - Write semantic markup using `<html> <head> <title> <body> <h1-6> <p> <ul>/<ol>/<li> <code>`